actionml/harness/install.md

  - Scala 2.11, install using `apt-get`, `yum`, or `brew`
  - Boost 1.55.0 or higher is fine.
 This is only for Vowpal Wabbit
  - Git
  - MongoDB 3.6+ or 4.x, this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
-For example, these instructions [install Mongo 3.4 on Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+These instructions [install Mongo 4.0 on Ubuntu 14.04 thru 18.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 ## The Contextual Bandit